arXiv/accessibility2024/source/resources.md

 ## Resources

 ## Discussion
 Use this discussion board to comment and ask questions about the resources above, or to share your relevant research.
+Can't comment?
+See [instructions](getting-started.md) for logging in with github.